 Visit Royal Ontario Museum

-This museum, also known as the Royal Ontario Museum (ROM), is one of Canada’s greatest cultural institutions, having an international reputation for excellence.
+This museum, also known as the Royal Ontario Museum (ROM), is one of Canada's greatest cultural institutions, having an international reputation for excellence.
 The museum is home to an excellent collection that includes items from all periods of history and cultures around the world, including natural history, art, and culture from all over the world.
-Aside from that, it is well-known for hosting exhibitions from all over the world.
+Aside from that, Royal Ontario Museum is well-known for hosting exhibitions from all over the world.

 When the Michael Lee-Chin Crystal, a modern wing with glass and sharp angles, was put on to an older, more traditionally styled structure in 2007, it was met with widespread controversy.
 It is now one of the most identifiable structures in the city of Toronto.
+Most people in enjoy visiting this museum.

 Art Gallery of Ontario